-- Several manufacturers do not understand T.U.R. and do not include the instrument's resolution or repeatability or the reference standard used to perform the calibration in their accuracy claims.
+- Several manufacturers do not understand Guardbanding and setting the proper acceptance limits and do not include the instrument's resolution or repeatability or the reference standard used to perform the calibration in their accuracy claims.
 This results in accuracy claims that are not achievable when including the instrument's resolution and repeatability - On most of these instruments, no reference standard in the world will lower the risk if the instrument shows any bias.